paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-047-fraud-and-false-statements.md

 (10) the term “conviction” shall include a conviction under the law of any State for a crime punishable by imprisonment for more than 1 year, an element of which is unauthorized access, or exceeding authorized access, to a computer;

-(11) the term “loss” means any reasonable cost to any victim, including the cost of responding to an offense, conducting a damage assessment, and restoring the data, program, system, or information to its condition prior to the offense, and any revenue lost, cost incurred, or other consequential damages incurred because of interruption of service; and
+(11) the term “loss” means any reasonable cost to any victim, including the cost of responding to an offense, conducting a damage assessment, and restoring the data, program, system, or information to its condition prior to the offense, and any revenue lost, cost incurred, or other consequential damages incurred because of interruption of service;

-(12) the term “person” means any individual, firm, corporation, educational institution, financial institution, governmental entity, or legal or other entity.
+(12) the term “person” means any individual, firm, corporation, educational institution, financial institution, governmental entity, or legal or other entity;

+(13) the term “Federal election” means any election (as defined in section 301(1) of the Federal Election Campaign Act of 1971 ([52 U.S.C.
+30101(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title52-section30101/1&num=0&edition=prelim))) for Federal office (as defined in section 301(3) of the Federal Election Campaign Act of 1971 ([52 U.S.C.
+30101(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title52-section30101/3&num=0&edition=prelim))); and

+(14) the term “voting system” has the meaning given the term in section 301(b) of the Help America Vote Act of 2002 ([52 U.S.C.
+21081(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title52-section21081/b&num=0&edition=prelim)).

 **(f)** This section does not prohibit any lawfully authorized investigative, protective, or intelligence activity of a law enforcement agency of the United States, a State, or a political subdivision of a State, or of an intelligence agency of the United States.